bohnelang/print_lr-as-reable-and-linear-print_r-/readme.md

 # PHP print_lr()

-This few lines of php code outputs a strong nested array /object-tree in a readble way:
+This few lines of php code outputs a strong nested array / object-tree in a readable way:

 ```
 print_r():